History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 EXTENDED

 The dimensions of the horn determine the lower cutoff frequency.
 The mouth opening of the DECCA horn measures 14.9 by 28.1 cm (the surface of the mouth opening is 418 cm2) and makes it possible to use the London Ribbon from 1000 Hz. on.
-So essentially it is suitable for use in a 2 way system.
-But generally a higher crossover frequency of about 3000 or even higher is recommended to avoid coloration.

 SOURCES